mathieucaroff/checkonline/DESIGN.md

 ```
 pingTest(self: Window, targetList: string[], reactivity: number) => Promise<void>

-createSlowPingTester(self: Window, targetList: string[]) => { test: (reactivity: number) => Promise<void> }
+createPingTester(self: Window, targetList: string[]) => { test: (reactivity: number) => Promise<void> }
 ```

-`createSlowPingTester` relies entierly on `pingTest`.
-Upon creation, it defines the default target to be the first of the targetList.
+`createPingTester` relies entierly on `pingTest`.
+Upon creation, it considers the connection to be offline and thus it queries all the targets and selects the fastest.

-Upon running a test, it queries the default target and if it exceeds the reactivity timeout it does the following:
+Upon running a test, it queries the default target and if the query timeouts, it does the following:

+- it switches its internal connectivity state status to `offline`
-- it queries all the other targets simultaneously and signals a loss of connection if the time exceeds the reactivity again
+- it signals the loss of connection by re-throwing the exception

+While the status remains `offline`, it will query all the targets at each ping test, instead of just the default one.
+When any target answers in time, it will do the following:

-- it changes the default target to the next one in line in the target list.
+- it switches the default target to be the one which answered in time

-If the default target or any of the other targets responds in time, it signals that the connection is live.
-It does so as soon as any response arrives; including if it is the the default target which answers first.
+- it signals the recovery of the connection

 ### Data collection